Yep it’s true! Here’s a fuller account of our history that may explain how it happened and why….!

 While Philip introduced some changes to the style of worship at St John’s through the formation of a music team and the introduction of some more modern worship songs, some other some significant developments began to take place with the internal renovations on the Church Hall (completed in October 2012) which brought about the comfort of indoor toilets and the practicality of a large, functional kitchen.

 Even better than that, perhaps the most significant development and perhaps our greatest achievement to date, has been the planting of a new congregation in South East Bendigo known as ‘Reforming’ (South East Bendigo Presbyterian Church) which began meeting together in February 2013 under Russ Grinter’s care.
-Russ had become a candidate for the ministry and completed further studies at the Presbyterian Theological College and was then exited to Reforming where he was duly called, ordained and inducted in December 2014.
-(Reforming is now known as the Bendigo East Charge as they were able to purchase a very suitable property – with thanks to God – in Victa Road, East Bendigo.)
+Russ had become a candidate for the ministry and completed further studies at the Presbyterian Theological College and was then appointed as an exit student to Reforming where, in time, he was called, ordained and inducted in December 2014.
+(Reforming is now known as the Bendigo East Charge given that they were able to purchase a very suitable property – with thanks to God – in Victa Road, East Bendigo.)

 The four churches are;